-A good quality national development strategy or plan with a quantifiable results framework and medium-term implementation plan is the basis for and focus of an INFF.
+Identifying and reviewing the national development strategy or plan implementation plan is the basis for and focus of an INFF.
 The strategy or plan will have selected and prioritised the SDGs in a way that is appropriate to the country's context and needs, is feasible in terms of implementation capacity and resources, and is reflected in supportive sectoral policies and plans.
 (If a national development plan is overly vague or aspirational, the INFF process may be used to prompt dialogue to strengthen and articulate a more specific and actionable national development vision and plan).